fonCki/TimeComplexityCalculator/README.md

 ## Contributing

-If you want to contribute to this project, please send an email to [YOUR_EMAIL_ADDRESS] with a description of your proposed changes.
+If you want to contribute to this project, please send me an email with a description of your proposed changes.

 ## License